zerotwooneone/percolator/source/Percolator.Network/README.md

 This ensures that security violations are never ignored and are always propagated up to the consuming layer, preventing the system from continuing in an insecure or indeterminate state.
 The responsibility for handling these exceptions and preventing them through input validation lies with the `Percolator.Application` layer.

+## AI Assistant Guidance

+1.  **Domain Independence**: This is a domain library.
+It **must not** contain direct references to other domain libraries (e.g., `Percolator.Cryptography`, `Percolator.Identity`).
+All cross-domain interactions must be handled through interfaces defined within this project.
+The `Percolator.Application` project is responsible for implementing these interfaces and orchestrating the interactions.
+2.  **Fail Forward**: As detailed in the "Error Handling and Security" section, this project must not contain any logging for security-sensitive violations.
+It must 'fail forward' by throwing an appropriate exception (e.g., `SecurityException`) to be handled by the application layer.
+3.  **Principle of Verification: Verify Before Acting**: To avoid hallucination, always verify the existence, name, and location of code artifacts (classes, methods, interfaces) using tools like `grep_search` and `list_dir` before attempting to use or modify them.
+Actions must be based on evidence from the codebase, not assumptions from training data.
+    *   **Investigate Errors Systematically**: A build error is a clue, not a conclusion.
+When an error like "type not found" occurs, do not invent the type.
+Instead, use tools to search the existing codebase for the correct type that fulfills the required role.
+    *   **Use Precise, Definition-Oriented Searches**: When searching for a type, search for its definition (e.g., `grep "class MyClass"`), not just its name, to avoid ambiguity.
+    *   **Work from Broad to Specific**: When lost, zoom out.
+First, understand the solution structure by listing projects.
+Then, list files within a project.
+Finally, inspect specific files to understand their contents and dependencies.
+    *   **Never Create Code to Justify a Hallucination**: If an assumption about a class name proves false, the solution is *never* to create an empty file with that name just to make a build pass.
+This compounds the error.
+The correct action is to discard the assumption and find the *actual* class that should be used.

 ## Development Guidelines

 - **No Raw Byte Arrays**: Domain libraries should not send or receive raw byte arrays in or out of the domain.
 These should be wrapped in DDD value types with clear names so that it is more clear when passing parameters or returning results.